-When you set the temperature to its lower limit (L •) or its upper limit (H •), the system runs at full cooling or heating only.
+The driver's and passenger's side temperatures should always be set separately.
+Turn the desired dial clockwise to increase the airflow temperature of that side, and counterclockwise to decrease it.
+When you set either side temperature to its lower limit (L o) or its upper limit (H), the system runs at full cooling or heating only.
 It does not regulate the interior temperature.